 The important thing about all Spherical Motion, which is primary to both Bagua and Tai Chi, is that every motion you do emanates equally in all directions – front, back and sidewards.
 You won’t feel just one arm moving spherically, rather you will feel both your arms, your legs and every part of your body, emanating in all directions.

 As you practice Spherical Motion, it will begin to stretch every part of your body equally.
 In the commonly practiced circular motion, one part of your body may have a circular feeling such as your arm, however, that may not encompass your legs, it may not encompass your weight.

 Even if only your arms and your weight have a spherical sense, this will stretch everything from your spine and your internal organs equally in all directions – forward, back, and sidewards, as well as up and down.
 It is critical that the pressures from your arm should always be going up, down, forward, back, left, and right.

 A radically different and incredibly positive effect is created when all this is combined.
 However, with this said, it’s usually required that people practice circular motion, because very circular motions must be experienced before spherical ones are possible.
 For example, spherical motions in Bagua are primarily done by intermediate practitioners and not by beginning practitioners.

 If you are practicing Tai Chi or Bagua, the first step is to start to make everything more smooth and circular.
-Once that is done the real game begins as you move from the circle to the sphere.
-The level of experience to pull this off varies and the way that you get there can be many, which is why both bagua and tai chi are called ‘arts’ rather than sciences.
+Once that is done, the real game begins as you move from the circle to the sphere.
+The level of experience to pull this off varies and the ways in which you get there can be many, which is why both bagua and tai chi are called ‘arts’ rather than sciences.
 This is also why they are lifetime practices that get deeper and deeper according to your own level of passion, enthusiasm and commitment.